dangduc/consul-notif/README.md

 Why Are You Doing This?
 -----------------------
 Consul (http://www.consul.io/) is a capable health monitor, but it currently lacks a way to send notifications.
-So consul-notif is a third-party service that consumes the Consul REST API, then figures out if notifications need to be sent.
+So consul-notif was created as a third-party service that consumes the Consul REST API, then figures out if notifications need to be sent.

 How Does It Work?
 -----------------